1405043-kd/chhobighor/README.md

 # Underwater Image Enhancement

+cv.py file contains the coding portion.
+Sample images are also provided.
+To run the cv.py in your local machine give an underwater image path as input at 6th line.

 # this is an almost similar implementation of this paper, https://ieeexplore.ieee.org/document/8058463/

 The whole process is roughly 5 major steps.